List of largest fish: Cartilaginous fish (Chondrichthyes)

 Most species in this order grow quite large.
 The largest living species is the basking shark (Cetorhinus maximus) of the world's northern temperate oceans, also the second largest fish.
 The largest specimen, which was examined in 1851, measured 12.3 m long and weighed 16 tonnes.
 Perhaps the most famous "big fish" is the great white shark (Carcharodon carcharias).
 Specimens have been measured up to 6.4 m and weighing 3,312 kg, with great whites of at least 7 m long generally accepted.
 The common thresher (Alopias vulpinus), can grow to 7.6 m and weigh over 510 kg, but much of its length is comprised by its extreme tail.
-Odd and recently discovered giants also live in this order: the slender, sword-snouted goblin shark (Mitsukurina owstoni), with unweighed specimens of up to approximately 6.17 m, and the massive megamouth shark (Megachasma pelagios), up to 5.6 m long and a weight of 1,215 kg.
+Odd and recently discovered giants also live in this order: the slender, sword-snouted goblin shark (Mitsukurina owstoni), with unweighted specimens of up to approximately 6.17 m, and the massive megamouth shark (Megachasma pelagios), up to 5.6 m long and a weight of 1,215 kg.